Dragon1 Icon for

-A stakeholder is an individual, group, or organization that is affected by, has an effect on, has an interest in or has concerns about something, for instance, an organization.
+A stakeholder is an individual, group, or organization that is affected by, has an effect on, is interested in, or has concerns about something, such as an organization.

 What is a Stakeholder?

-Stakeholder definition: A stakeholder is an individual, group, or organization that is affected by, has an effect on, has an interest in, or has concerns about something, for instance, an organization.
+Stakeholder definition: Stakeholders are groups or organizations that are affected by, have an effect on, have an interest in, or have concerns about something, for instance, companies.

 Let us define Stakeholders.
 What is the difference between the different types of stakeholders and their roles?